NSR9/chayvision/README.md

+# ChayVision

+ChayVision is a friendly Python library that assists you in creating your own image recognition models, based on Convolutional Neural Networks (CNNs).
+At its core, ChayVision leverages the power of PyTorch, a widely-used and robust machine learning framework.

+## Why ChayVision?

+Whether you are a seasoned expert or a beginner in machine learning, ChayVision is designed to make your journey easier.

+Do you want to recognize handwritten digits or identify clothing items in images?
+With ChayVision, you can do this with just a few lines of code!
+Our library takes care of all the tricky bits like data processing, model building, training, and testing.

+ChayVision also provides visualization tools to help you understand your data and the learning process of your model.
+This allows you to peek into the fascinating world of machine learning, offering you insights into what your model is learning.

+Moreover, ChayVision makes efficient use of your hardware.
+If your system supports GPU computation, the library will take advantage of it, resulting in a faster learning process.

+## Getting Started

+Getting started with ChayVision is easy.
+Once you install the library, you can use its tools to download a dataset, set up a model, train it, test its performance, and visualize the results.

+Whether you are an experienced researcher looking to prototype models quickly or a beginner looking for a comfortable introduction to machine learning, ChayVision has something for you.

+This is a base version of this library with only 2 files - Model.py and Utils.py.
+Will be under development please check regularly.

 # Model.py

 This Python script contains the definition of a Convolutional Neural Network (CNN) model in PyTorch and a function to generate a summary of the model.